muhsufyan/fastapi-doc/README.md

 => q: Union[str, None] = None<br>
 sedangkan untuk 3.10<br>
 =>  q: str | None = None
-# Body - Multiple Parameters
+# Body - Fields
-you can mix Path, Query and request body parameter declarations freely and FastAPI will know what to do.
+you can declare additional validation and metadata in path operation function parameters with Query, Path and Body, you can declare validation and metadata inside of Pydantic models using Pydantic's Field.
+Field untuk menambah tambhn berupa valiasi dan metadata/informasi tambahan